bamichoi/bamichoi/README.md

 🙇🏻 Do you think you are not so smart?
 🏃🏻‍♂️ Do you think you are late than others?

-👊 Don't care about that.
+👊 Don't care about it.
 ⚡️ Just practce, practice and practice!